-This blog post explores how the latest innovations in KronoGraph 2.0, our time-based visual analytics toolkit, help every analyst find the answers they need.
-We’ll visualize timeline data with KronoGraph’s new lens capability: a unique way to navigate data, no matter how large the datasets.
+This blog post explores how KronoGraph, our visual time-based analysis toolkit, helps every analyst find the answers they need.
+We’ll visualize timeline data with KronoGraph’s lens capability: a unique way to navigate data, no matter how large the datasets.
 We think it’ll change your timeline analysis techniques for good.

 Investigators working in every data visualization use case face the same problem: So.
 Much.
 Data.
 And most of it has a time dimension.

 Think how many events happen every millisecond on a busy IT network, or how many call records require analysis after a major crime.

 Visualization is the right way to make sense of big data (find out how in five steps to tackle big graph data visualization).
 But even after back-end filtering and aggregation to get rid of noise, many visualized timeline datasets remain huge.
 And investigators need to navigate easily through every event and connection to find patterns and uncover threats.

 Here’s the challenge: they want to see everything at once.